nemborkar/100DaysOfCodeLogs/Round02.md

 ## Log

+### 20210317 Day21
+Got the handover for the entire project from the senior engineer today
+Gonna build stuff with kintone tomorrow
+Looked into ways to combine APIs to limit API calls
+Also read about BCR (best conceivable runtime)
+Gotta think and plan carefully before pitching a code-optimized solution to an org who has chosen a low code, no code solution

 ### 20210316 Day20
 Most JP/KR IPs from my VPN provider are blacklisted at Starbucks
 Manila, Singapore, Mumbai worked though